hashicorp/nomad/website/source/guides/load-balancing/haproxy.html.md

 Take note of the following key points from the HAProxy configuration we have
 defined:

-- The `backend http_back` stanza in the HAProxy config includes two main
-  settings: `balance type` and `server-template`.
-The `balance type` is round robin and will load balance across the available service in order.
+- The `balance type` under the `backend http_back` stanza in the HAProxy config is round robin and will load balance across the available service in order.
 - The `server-template` option allows Consul service registrations to configure HAProxy's backend server pool.
 Because of this, you do not need to explicitly add your backend servers' IP addresses.
 We have specified a server-template